Frequently Asked Questions

 Yes, it absolutely is.
-All licensed funeral establishments in Ontario contribute to a Compensation Fund which is administered by the Bereavement Authority of Ontario.
-The Bereavement Authority of Ontario provides compensation in the event of misappropriation of trust monies, protecting the consumer.
+All licensed funeral establishments in Ontario contribute to a Compensation Fund which is administered by the Board of Funeral Service.
+The Board of Funeral Services provides compensation in the event of misappropriation of trust monies, protecting the consumer.

 All Ontario funeral homes, cemeteries, transfer services and crematoriums are governed by provincial regulation.
 All funds deposited with a licensed funeral establishment must, by law, be deposited "in trust" to a bank, credit union or loan company in Ontario.
 All funds on deposit with a MyGuaranteedPlan.ca affiliated establishment are placed with a bank and invested only in GIC's (as per provincial regulation), and consequently are protected by either CDIC (federal insurance) if deposited in a bank, or DICO (provincial insurance) if deposited with a credit union, or Assuris (industry sponsored not-for-profit corporation) if deposited with an insurance company.